Monterey Bay Aquarium: Great white sharks

 In 1984, Monterey Bay Aquarium's first attempt to display a great white shark lasted 11 days, ending when the shark died because it did not eat.
 Through a later program named Project White Shark, six white sharks were exhibited between 2004 and 2011 in the Open Sea community exhibit, which was constructed in the 1990s.
 Researchers at universities in California attributed the aquarium's success at exhibiting white sharks to the use of a 4 e6USgal net pen, which gave the sharks time to recover from capture prior to transport.
 A 3200 USgal portable tank used to transport the fish to the exhibit allowed the sharks to swim continuously, which they must do in order to respire.
 These endeavors led to the first instance of a white shark eating in an aquarium.

 At least one organization—the Pelagic Shark Research Foundation based in Santa Cruz, California—criticized the aquarium for attempting to keep white sharks in captivity, questioning the significance of possible scientific research and the ability to educate visitors.
 However, several independent biologists expressed approval for Project White Shark because of its logistical design, educational impact, and scientific insights.
 Regarding its educational impact, a white shark researcher from Australia stated in 2006 that "the fact people can come and see these animals and learn from them is of immeasurable value."
 The first captive white shark—on exhibit in 2004 for more than six months—was seen by one million visitors, and another million visitors saw either the second or third white sharks on display.
 In 198 days, the first white shark grew more than 17 in and gained over 100 lbs prior to its release.
 As of 2016, Monterey Bay Aquarium is the only public aquarium in the world to have successfully exhibited a white shark for longer than 16 days.

 The effort to display captive white sharks ended in 2011 due to the project's high resource intensity.
-Captive white sharks also incurred injuries and killed other animals in the exhibit after becoming increasingly aggressive, and the final shark died due to unknown reasons immediately following its release.
+Captive white sharks also incurred injuries and killed other animals in the exhibit after becoming increasingly aggressive, and the final shark died for unknown reasons immediately following its release.
 Although no longer on exhibit for the public, aquarium researchers have continued to conduct research on white sharks.
 Collaborating with Monterey Bay Aquarium Research Institute in June 2016, staff scientists created cameras attached to harmless dorsal fin tags in an attempt to study the behavior of white sharks during their gathering known as the White Shark Café.